Braeside sleeps 5 comfortably with 1 double, 1 twin and 1 single room.

 Downstairs has a roomy lounge, dining kitchen and separate wc.
 The kitchen is well equipped with fridge/freezer, electric cooker, microwave and dishwasher.
 There is also a washing machine.

-There is parking at the front door for one car and ample unrestricted, immediate street parking to the rear is a small courtyard garden where you can sit and enjoy your evening glass of wine.
+To the rear is a small courtyard garden where you can sit and enjoy your evening glass of wine.

 Yet only a short distance to the shops and amenities of the village, Braeside is an excellent base to enjoy your holiday in the beautiful Trossachs area.